Great North Wood: History

 Ancient oak trees were kept to mark the boundaries between parishes.
 The most notable of these trees was the Vicar's Oak that marked the boundary of four ancient parishes: Lambeth, Camberwell, Croydon and a detached portion of Battersea parish: the manor and hamlet of Penge.
 The site is now the junction of Westow Hill and Anerley Hill at Crystal Palace Park and is the quadripoint of the boroughs of Lambeth, Southwark, Croydon and Bromley.
 John Aubrey referred to this "ancient remarkable tree" in the past tense as early as 1718, but according to JB Wilson, the Vicar's Oak survived until 1825.

 Another oak tree that survived the depredations of the shipbuilders was the Question Oak at Westwood, Charles Spurgeon's mansion, under which he challenged his students to query theological matters.
-Its role should not to be confused with the Metropolitan Tabernacle or Spurgeon's College.
+Its role should not be confused with the Metropolitan Tabernacle or Spurgeon's College.

 By 1745, John Rocque's map of London and its environs showed the woodland to be only 3 mi wide, turned over to agricultural common land at Croydon, Penge, Streatham, Knight's Hill, Dulwich and Westwood.

-Private landowners cleared much of the surviving woodland such as in the south under the 1797 Croydon Inclosure Act and in the centre-west on sale of the late Lord Thurlow's estates in 1806.
+Private landowners cleared much of the surviving woodland such as in the south under the Croydon Inclosure Act 1797 (37 Geo.
+3. c.
+144 Pr.) and in the centre-west on sale of the late Lord Thurlow's estates in 1806.

 Other recreational activities, such as the pleasure gardens at Knight's Hill and the Spa on Beulah Hill, succumbed to the housebuilding boom of the Victorian era, eclipsed by The Crystal Palace, the park of which hosts a major UK athletics ground.